 DISTINCT Function

-Used within another function to return an array of unique values in a range.
+Used within another function to refine a range to unique values by removing duplicates.

 Syntax